alexch/alexch.github.com/dolores/dogarea.md

 * Safety-conscious dog owners will put their dogs on leash when they are near a busy street.
 But Hipster Hill is **next to a busy street**.
 Why would we put an off-leash dog area in an area where dogs are frequently leashed?
 (The sad logical outcome of this would be to put a fence at the sidewalk, which I think nobody wants.)
 * It's very close to Dolores St. near 18th, which is actually the main entrance to the park, allowing incursions by picnickers, sunbathers, vendors, and transients, many of whom have their own dogs with them, and all of whom are unwelcome distractions to playing dogs, and usually vice versa.
+* Dog owners want their dogs to play, not to beg.
+But Hipster Hill is **full of sandwiches**.
+That leads to begging dogs and nervous lunchers.
 * It's on a slope, which increases wear and tear on the lawn, especially on soggy days.
 * It's on a slope, so most dog play would occur uphill (W) on the flat part anyway, where it does now most mornings and early afternoons.